 Teach kids all about owls with these fun activities, books, crafts, and more.
-There are hours of educational fun right here.
+This owl study unit provides days of educational fun.

 I have always been fascinated by owls.
 For a few years, we lived in northern California and there was an owl living in a tree outside our bedroom.
 It would ‘hoot’ throughout the night.
 This might bother some people, but to me, I found it very relaxing.
 I’ve missed that sound since moving back to San Diego though.